ThinkingStudios/ObsidianUI/README.md

 ## Use inside a mod

-You can look at the [SpruceUI test mod](src/main/java/dev/lambdaurora/spruceui/test) for examples of use.
+You can look at the [SpruceUI test](src/main/java/dev/lambdaurora/spruceui/test) for examples of use.

 ### Import inside a project